 It was Monday, one of the busiest days of the week, and the pharmacy in South Carolina was understaffed.
 A pharmacist handed a mother a bottle of pills that was supposed to contain Ritalin, a medication to control her 8-year-old daughter's hyperactivity.
 In fact, the pills inside were a diabetes drug, at 16 times the adult dosage.
 After taking the medication, the little girl sank into a coma and suffered permanent brain damage.
 The pharmacist who made the mistake, investigators discovered, was at the end of a 12-hour shift -- and a 60-hour work week.

-"There's a real crisis in pharmacies," says Fred Mayer, president of Pharmacists Planning Service, Inc., a lobbying organization in northern California.
+"There's a real crisis in pharmacies," said the late Fred Mayer, president of Pharmacists Planning Service, Inc., a lobbying organization in northern California.
 "And at the heart of it is overworked pharmacists.
 The system we have has pushed them beyond the breaking point."

 Long Hours, Grueling Pressure